Kowshik890/OnlineExamPortal/README.md

 # Online Exam Portal

-## This Online Exam Portal project is developing using Spring Boot, Angular, MySQL, JWT Authentication using Spring Security and AWS EC2.
+## This Online Exam Portal project is developing using Spring Boot, Angular, MySQL, and JWT Authentication using Spring Security.

 ## Project Functionalities
 * User Registration with validation